hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 # Building Recommender Systems with Intel® Recsys Toolkit

-Use Intel® Recsys Toolkit, BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
-This page demonstrates how to use this toolkit to build a recommendation solution with Wide & Deep Learning model.
+Use Intel® Recsys Toolkit, also known as BigDL Friesian, to easily build large-scale distributed training and online serving pipelines for modern recommender systems.
+This page demonstrates how to use this toolkit to build a recommendation solution for the Wide & Deep Learning workflow.

-Check out more workflow examples and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).
+Check out more toolkits and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).

 ## Overview
 Building an end-to-end recommender system that meets production demands from scratch could be rather challenging.